rmsk2/moreorless/readme.md

 - Pressing `delete` can be used to delete single characters and to merge a line with the one above and thereby deleting the current line
 - Pressing `Return` can be used to split a line in two lines, i.e. it creates a new line below the current one
-- `Foenix+s` can be used to save the current state of the edited text
+- `Foenix+s` can be used to save the current state of the edited text.
+If no file name was specified yet, you have to enter a new one-
 - `Alt+b` creates a new file from the current state of the edited text by automatically prefixing each line with a line number.
 This can be used to edit BASIC programs without line numbers and adding them while writing the file to SD card or an IEC drive.